 In the two years leading to the 2015 General Election, he worked directly for Prime Minister David Cameron as Head of the 10 Downing Street Policy Unit and Chair of the Conservative Policy Board.
 In this role, he ran the Prime Minister’s team of policy advisers and was responsible, amongst other duties, for writing the Conservative Party’s manifesto for the 2015 General Election.

 Prior to his election to Parliament in 2010, Jo spent 13 years at the Financial Times and won a number of awards for his journalism.
 These came from a variety of organisations, including the Foreign Press Association, the Society of Publishers in Asia and The Indian Express’s Excellence in Journalist Awards.

 He worked at the FT in a variety of roles, including as Associate Editor & Editor of The Lex Column, widely known as one of the most influential positions in British financial journalist.
 He also spent time as the South Asia Bureau Chief and as Paris Correspondent.

-His books include Reconnecting Britain and India: Ideas for an Enhanced Partnership (Academic Foundation 2011, with Dr Rajiv Kumar), and Une faillite française (Albin Michel, 2002, with Martine Orange), which was published in the UK and US as The Man who Tried to Buy the World (Penguin, 2003).
+Prior to joining the FT He worked as an investment banker at Deutsche Bank, and has edited and written several books.
+These include Reconnecting Britain and India: Ideas for an Enhanced Partnership (Academic Foundation 2011, with Dr Rajiv Kumar), and The Man who Tried to Buy the World (Penguin, 2003).